Pay-per-Click and Google Adwords

 Google Auctions Keywords

 When someone makes a query, keywords will trigger relevant ads.
 Depending on how popular a keyword is, you might have to bid more to compete with other companies.
-If you bid the most, you have a good chance (highest bid does not guarantee you the top spot, but we’ll get to that later) of being placed in the top spot.
+You have a good chance of being placed in the top spot if you have the highest bid (the highest bid does not guarantee you the top spot, but we’ll get to that later).

 Automated bidding helps you reach a certain goal by adjusting your bid.
 For example, enhanced cost-per-click (CPC) would automatically adjust your bid to increase conversions without upping the cost-per-conversion.